 This offence is the most serious drug driving offence.
 The main difference between this offence and the other drug driving offences is the level of impairment.
-The offence of Driving Under the Influence of a Drug requires a level of actual impairment as the wording above suggests.
-The level of impairment required is to the extent where you are incapable of having proper control of the motor vehicle.
+The offence of driving under the influence of a drug requires a level of actual impairment, to the extent where you are incapable of having proper control of the motor vehicle.

-In assessing your level of impairment, the Police will undertake an impairment test.
-This does not involve ascertaining the precise level of drug/s in your system but ascertains the physical effects the drugs have had on your ability to properly control a motor vehicle.
-A Police officer can require you to participate in a drug impairment assessment if they are of the opinion that you are under impaired by a drug other than alcohol.
-They can form this opinion based on your behaviour or appearance.
-In order to undertake this impairment test, the Police can require you to accompany them to a Police station or other place where that assessment will be carried out.
+In assessing your level of impairment, the police will undertake an impairment test.
+This does not involve ascertaining the precise level of drug/s in your system but the physical effects the drugs have had on your ability to properly control a motor vehicle.
+Police can require you to take in a drug impairment assessment if they believe you are impaired by a drug other than alcohol, based on your behaviour or appearance.
+Police can require you to accompany them to a police station or other place for the assessment.

 |Driving While Under the Influence of a Drug|